kuzzleio/koncorde/README.md

 #### Returns

-A `promise` resolving to an object containing the following attributes:
+An object containing the following attributes:

 * `id`: the filter unique identifier
 * `diff`: `false` if the filter already exists in the engine.
 Otherwise, contains an object with the canonical version of the provided filter